lupyuen/remote-pinetime-bot/README.md

 1. Select `Edit Commands`, enter `flash - flash 0x0 https://.../firmware.bin`

-To run your own Telegram Bot: Clone this repo and run...
+To run your own Telegram Bot: Clone this repo and run this in a shell script...

 ```bash
 export TELEGRAM_BOT_TOKEN=???